 As your life situations change, so can your life insurance needs.
 That's why it can be vital to keep your life insurance policy up to date by reviewing it regularly with a financial professional.
 Here are some important factors to consider when looking over your policy.

 You should plan to meet with a financial professional at least once a year.
 Doing this can help you make sure your policy is still right for your needs and that the information you have on file is still accurate.
 You should also review your policy whenever something major occurs in your life.
 Some changes that should prompt a review include:

 You may have purchased a life insurance policy when you were single, or maybe when you had your first child.
 But your family may have grown since then, so you may wish to increase your coverage or make some adjustments to ensure all your loved ones are protected.

 If you suffer an unexpected disability, it can be a burden for you and your family.
 Paying for your life insurance can be tough too.
 When you meet with your financial professional you can discuss policy riders that can help keep your coverage going if you’re unable to work due to an illness or injury.

 Recently tied the knot?
 It’s important to discuss with your spouse how you’ll depend on each other for income, so you can choose the best policy as a couple.
 If you’re getting a divorce, your coverage will likely need to be adjusted, as well as your beneficiaries.

 The only constant you can count on is that life changes.
-So, your life insurance policy is something that needs to be reassessed and updated on an ongoing basis.
-Regularly reviewing your life insurance plan with a financial professional will help ensure that your policy stays up-to-date and your coverage is adequate to protect your loved ones.
+So, your life insurance policy may be something that needs to be reassessed and updated on an ongoing basis.
+Regularly reviewing your life insurance plan with a financial professional can help ensure that your policy stays up-to-date and your coverage is adequate to protect your loved ones.
 A review of your life insurance policy may help you:

 If you think it’s time to review your life insurance policy, North American Company for Life and Health Insurance agents can help you.
 To learn more, submit your information through North American’s find an agent page.